kali-linex/linex/Documentation/fb/vesafb.rst

 =============

-There is no way to change the vesafb video mode and/or timings after booting linux.
+There is no way to change the vesafb video mode and/or timings after booting linex.
 If you are not happy with the 60 Hz refresh rate, you have these options:

- * configure and load the DOS-Tools for the graphics board (if available) and boot linux with loadlin.
+ * configure and load the DOS-Tools for the graphics board (if available) and boot linex with loadlin.
  * use a native driver (matroxfb/atyfb) instead if vesafb.
 If none is available, write a new one!
  * VBE 3.0 might work too.
 I have neither a gfx board with VBE 3.0